 If you want your team meeting to be effective, then having an agenda prepared is vital.
 Not only will this inform participants about what is going to be discussed, but it also acts as a facilitator, keeping everything and everyone on track.
 It will also ensure that the meeting will end in something actionable (because if it doesn’t, what’s the point?).

 Distributing the agenda prior to the meeting, let’s say a day or two in advance, gives people the chance to review and comprehend what’s going to be talked about.
 This also gives them enough time to frame their ideas and opinions for contribution.
 This is especially helpful for more introverted participants who aren’t as eager to give their two cents.

 Use Zenkit’s Weekly Team Meeting Agenda Template to plan your next meeting!

 Employee engagement is a crucial factor for an effective meeting as everyone has a unique perspective that can add value to the discussion.
 But it’s not always the easiest to attain.

-Alternating who leads the discussion is a great way to encourage engagement, as well ensure everybody is alert during the meeting.
-A good way to do this is to have the team leader or whomever called the meeting kick things things off, then pass the baton onto various team members when a new item on the agenda comes up, preferably someone knowledgable in that area.
+Alternating who leads the discussion is a great way to encourage engagement, as well as ensure everybody is alert during the meeting.
+A good way to do this is to have the team leader or whoever called the meeting to kick things off, then pass the baton onto various team members when a new item on the agenda comes up, preferably someone knowledgeable in that area.